hoverla-bobocode/Bibernate/README.md

 ### What is a persistence unit

 ---
-[What is persistence unit, what does it stand for.
-How to describe persistence units with .yml file]
 A persistence unit defines a set of all `Entity` classes that are managed by `Session` instances in an application.
 This set of entity classes represents the data contained within a single data